I hate my life

 “Life can be difficult sometimes,” says Helen Cleather from mental health charity SANE.
 “It’s normal to be impacted by it, but there are things we can do about it, too.”

-Why do you hate your life?
+Why do I hate my life?

 - Give yourself some space to work it out: get away from the TV and switch off your phone so you can actually sit, think and work out what’s going wrong.

 Talk to people about how you’re feeling

 “Be honest about how you’re feeling,” says Helen.
 “Your friends will be able to relate to a lot of it.”

 But in the long term you’ll feel worse if you don’t take care of yourself, which is easy to do if you’re not feeling 100%.
 What you eat and drink can affect your mental health as well as your physical health.
 “Try to eat well and sleep well.
 Do the everyday things people forget about that are good for you,” says Helen.

-If you’re in a really low mood we suggest stepping away from the social news feeds.
+If you’re in a really low mood, we suggest stepping away from the social news feeds.
 You’ll just end up unfavourably comparing again and it’ll only make you feel worse.

-What can I do if life isn’t turning out how I planned
+What can I do if life isn’t turning out how I planned?

-- C.A.L.M (campaign against living miserably) is a charity dedicated to preventing male suicide.
+- C.A.L.M (Campaign Against Living Miserably) is a charity dedicated to preventing male suicide.
 They have lots of information on their website and run a helpline from five to midnight.
 0800 58 58 58

 - Anyone can contact the Samaritans on their 24-hour helpline to talk things through.
 116 123